-At NSU, you join nearly 26,000 students who make up our dynamic university.
+At NSU, you join more than 24,000 students who make up our dynamic university.

-Founded in 1964, NSU's vision, mission, and core values reflect our deep-seated commitment to enhance learning opportunities for you-our students-throughout Florida and the United States, as well as in 115 countries.
+Founded in 1964, NSU's vision, mission, and core values reflect our deep-seated commitment to enhance learning opportunities for you-our students-throughout Florida and the United States, as well as in 116 countries.